 The various events and deliverables within the project are chosen to widen the student's range of experiences and capabilities - for example, group working, self- and peer- learning, setting goals and managing progress towards them, innovation and design - whilst being carefully phased and managed so that students can cope with each new step.
-In particular, each group of 5 or 6 students has a tutor/facilitator who they meet each week, and who carefully guides them at the beginning, but gives them as much freedom and control as they need later on, tailoring the course-unit to individual needs.
+In particular, each group of 6 to 9 students has a tutor/facilitator who they meet each week, and who carefully guides them at the beginning, but gives them as much freedom and control as they need later on, tailoring the course-unit to individual needs.

 reflect on their experience in independently acquiring new knowledge and skills particularly in programming, debugging and web development, ethical and professional issues and intellectual property rights relevant for the field of computer science, and different frameworks that have been developed for these.

 reflect on their group working and project-management skills.